anirudhprmar/word-grind/README.md

 custom plan remove, ref for pricing give it pt,typography change for the app,breadcumbs

 - [ ]- set up schema.org - 20min
-- [X]- get landing page links working -> get wordgrind and login -[ ]- update the content on hero page (check my history of perplexity) -20mi
+- [ ]- update the content on hero page (check my history of perplexity) -20mi
 - [ ]- send email when purchase and also benefit to share?

 - [ ]- Make quiz smooth (too much loading, questions change , transitition to next question is not smooth)